-This is a lot to take in, but we have put a lot of thought and effort into our kennel and our breeding program, and we continue to learn and mold and shape what we have.
+This information is a lot to take in, but we have put a lot of thought and effort into our kennel and breeding program.
+We continue to learn and mold and shape what we have.
 We are not doing this to create the perfect dog, creating the perfect dog is a fool’s errand.
-We are doing this to create a line of solid dogs that are a pleasure to have in a home and a joy to hunt behind.
+We are doing this to develop a line of dogs that are a pleasure to have in a home and a joy to hunt behind in the field.

 Hunting Dog vs Field Trial Dog

 "I don't want a field trial dog, just a hunting dog."
 This is a common statement with hunting dog owners, and honestly, it is where we started as well.
 However we have found that these trials and tests and competitions provide us (the breeder) and you (the future puppy owner) with valuable information.
 We put our dogs up for evaluation by outside, reputable judges and organizations so that we can give you the best overall picture of our dogs, especially if you are unable to come see us in person.
 This helps us continue to learn more about the breeds and evaluate our own dogs better for the confirmation, hunting ability, and personality so that we can give you a better dog.
 We use all of this information to improve our breeding program which improves our genetics which also makes a better dog.
 We also test our dogs in real life thru our own hunting and guiding.
 By pushing our dogs to hunt and guide we are able to see just what our dogs can do and how there bodies and minds can hold up to that stress, thus being able to produce a better dog for our clients